KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 If you're handling sensitive data, make sure you know exctly what you're doing.
 <br>
-Eventualy, enroll in som courses regarding Networking and Security.
+Eventualy, enroll in some courses regarding Networking and Security.

 **Check that everything was successful**